ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ### Catching Exceptions

 In OCaml, many of the file and directory operations can raise an exception when they encounter an error.
-For example, trying to open a non-existent file with `In_channel.open_text` will raise a `Sys_error` exception.
+For example, trying to open a nonexistent file with `In_channel.open_text` will raise a `Sys_error` exception.
 Therefore, it's a good practice to catch these exceptions and handle them accordingly.